Frequently Asked Questions

 According to our friends from Master the Handpan, a rough pricing guide as of 2019, a standard handpan (7-8 notes) from a good maker would cost anywhere between $1,000 to $2,500 purchased new.
 It goes without saying if you’re looking for more notes, the price goes up significantly if not doubles or even triples.
 Is it possible to find a fair, second handpan under $500?
 Only if you’re lucky enough to find a generous first-hand owner who’s ready to part ways with a well-taken care of handpan originally purchased at a much higher price.
 It is going to be extremely unlikely to find a brand new handpan under $500 that provides lasting good sound quality.
 Take a look at this video made by handpan player Marcel Hutter, in which he shows you what a 500€ handpan bought from the internet sounds like.

 The instrument is relatively new and has only been around for twenty some years.
-Because of this, top quality handpans are not mass produced.
+Because of this, top quality Handpans are not mass produced.
 The handcrafting requires a lot of labor and time, while demand has grown much faster than supply over the years.

-The handcrafting of a handpan is a labor-intensive and time-consuming task, often taking weeks, if not months, to complete.
-As a result, reputable handpan builders often have extensive order backlogs, leading to increased demand and higher prices.
+The handcrafting of a Handpan is a labor-intensive and time-consuming task, often taking weeks, if not months, to complete.
+As a result, reputable Handpan builders often have extensive order backlogs, leading to increased demand and higher prices.

-Many handpan companies, including our Yataopans, consist of just a few dedicated individuals, and some are single-person operations.
+Many Handpan companies, including our Yataopans, consist of just a few dedicated individuals, and some are single-person operations.
 This personalized craftsmanship ensures the creation of unique and high-quality instruments.

-While mass production of handpans does exist and has seen growth in recent years, the inherent nature of such operations often leads to cost-cutting measures in materials and labor.
-While these mass-produced handpans may serve as acceptable instruments for beginner-level players, they typically lack the authenticity and enchanting qualities found in handpans crafted with genuine craftsmanship at their core.
+While mass production of Handpans does exist and has seen growth in recent years, the inherent nature of such operations often leads to cost-cutting measures in materials and labor.
+While these mass-produced Handpans may serve as acceptable instruments for beginner-level players, they typically lack the authenticity and enchanting qualities found in Handpans crafted with genuine craftsmanship at their core.

-Typically speaking, handpans come in 440 Hz or 432 Hz frequency, while the first is more popular and widely available.
-When you listen to the same scale played on handpans with both frequencies, you'll notice that the handpan tuned to 432 Hz sounds slightly lower than the one tuned to 440 Hz, almost as if it's 'out of tune.'
+Typically speaking, Handpans come in 440 Hz or 432 Hz frequency, while the first is more popular and widely available.
+When you listen to the same scale played on Handpans with both frequencies, you'll notice that the Handpan tuned to 432 Hz sounds slightly lower than the one tuned to 440 Hz, almost as if it's 'out of tune.'

 This difference in pitch is due to the overall lower frequency of 432 Hz.
 Interestingly, this lower frequency is actually preferred by a growing number of customers because some people believe that music tuned to 432 Hz has a healing effect.

 In practical terms, if you're a solo player, you can choose either frequency based on your personal preference.
-However, if you plan to play with groups or jam with others, it's important to be aware that a handpan tuned to 440 Hz doesn't harmonize well with the sound of a 432 Hz pan, and vice versa.
+However, if you plan to play with groups or jam with others, it's important to be aware that a Handpan tuned to 440 Hz doesn't harmonize well with the sound of a 432 Hz pan, and vice versa.

 As for the question of why there are different pitches for handpans, it primarily comes down to individual preferences and the perceived effects of different frequencies on the listening experience.